pyxem/orix/docs/source/installation.rst

 Requirements
 ============

-texpy is written in Python 3.
+orix is written in Python 3.
 The Anaconda installation instructions below will take care of this but if you wish to install some other way ensure Python 3 is the default version.

-texpy depends heavily on `numpy <http://www.numpy.org/>`_, and requires `matplotlib <https://matplotlib.org/>`_ for creating figures and images.
+orix depends heavily on `numpy <http://www.numpy.org/>`_, and requires `matplotlib <https://matplotlib.org/>`_ for creating figures and images.
 One or two functions also require `scipy <https://scipy.org/>`_.
-These will be installed automatically alongside texpy.
+These will be installed automatically alongside orix.

 To build the documentation, you will need to manually install `Sphinx <http://www.sphinx-doc.org/en/stable/index.html>`_,